mccombspj/kurumastories/content/subaru/1000/AS-RI-Subaru-1000-Sports-Sedan-1968.md

-A powerful front-wheel drive car with a taste of international rally cars...that's what the Subaru 1000 Sports Sedan is all about.
+A powerful front-wheel drive car with a taste of international rally cars... that's what the Subaru 1000 Sports Sedan is all about.
 With 67 horsepower, disc brakes, and radial tires, the front-wheel drive mechanism made it a real force on rough roads and highways.